Unit 5: Telemedicine Services

 • See member’s Specialist Office Visit benefit.

 • Women’s Health: Women’s Health provides services for women by providers who specialize in women’s care.
-Women’s Health service consists of three different services offered on the platform – Women’s Health Medical Care, Women’s Health Therapy and Women’s Health Lactation Consulting.
+Women’s Health service consists of three different services offered on the platform – Women’s Health Medical Care, Women’s Health Therapy (12 years+) and Women’s Health Lactation Consulting (16 years+).

-• See member’s Telemedicine Service, Outpatient Mental Health and Preventive Adult Care benefit.
+• See member’s On-Demand Telemedicine Service, Outpatient Mental Health, and Preventive Adult Care benefit.

 All vendors operate in accordance with state laws and regulations, and their providers are licensed to practice in the state in which the member is located.
 Members must have the benefit associated with the service line to obtain these services from Well360 Virtual Health.

-Important!
 Each Well360 Virtual Health service line is housed within a member’s benefits.
-Urgent care within Telemedicine Service Benefit, Behavioral Health within Outpatient Mental Health, Primary Care under PCP/Physician Office Visit, Dermatology under Specialist Office visit, and Women’s Health (Medical Care under Telemedicine Service, Therapy under Outpatient Mental Health, and Lactation under Preventive Adult Care).
+Urgent care within the On-Demand Telemedicine Service Benefit, Behavioral Health within Outpatient Mental Health, Primary Care under PCP/Physician Office Visit, Dermatology under Specialist Office visit, and Women’s Health (Medical Care under On-Demand Telemedicine Service, Therapy under Outpatient Mental Health, and Lactation under Preventive Adult Care).

 For More Information